PAHO-ghe/result/index.md

 | 15 |   -    |

 #### Model validation 2.
 Number of countries in each clusters
-As in process to further validation of the cluster sanity, balance between clusters have checked.
-Balance between the cluster means how many of samples allocated in each clusters.
-Ideal case for the cluster is each class contains similar size of samples, such as 50% if k=2 case and 33% on k=3 case.
-In our dataset, when the model built a model with 2 clusters, its balabce was 72% (23 countries out of total of 32 countries) and 28% (9 countries/32 countries, where the majority of case were allocated in a single cluster.
-Next model was built on k=3 scenario, where all countries are distributed into three clusters with balance of 28%, 25%, and 47%.
-However, final decision on cluster size for the analysis should be decided by how the target index is distributed per cluster on top of the number of countries per clusters.
-Therefore, the analysis will be done for both k=3 and k=2 scenario.
-A model with four clusters is check for further accuracy, however, as shown in the graph, one of the cluster contains less than 5% of data, therefore, it will not considered further.
+As in process to further validation of the cluster sanity, balance between clusters have been checked.
+Balance between the clusters means how many samples are allocated in each cluster.
+Ideal case for the cluster is each class containing a similar size of samples, such as 50% if k=2 case and 33% on k=3 case.
+In our dataset, when the model built a model with 2 clusters, its balance was 72% (23 countries out of a total of 32 countries) and 28% (9 countries/32 countries, where the majority of cases were allocated in a single cluster.
+Next model was built on k=3 scenario, where all countries are distributed into three clusters with a balance of 28%, 25%, and 47%.
+However, the final decision on cluster size for the analysis should be decided by how the target index is distributed per cluster on top of the number of countries per cluster.
+Therefore, the analysis will be done for both k=3 and k=2 scenarios.
+A model with four clusters is checked for further accuracy, however, as shown in the graph, one of the clusters contains less than 5% of data, therefore, it will not be considered further.

 ![graph4](https://user-images.githubusercontent.com/81782228/125120282-174cc700-e0a7-11eb-85db-a4ae125a607f.png)
 ![graph4-1](https://user-images.githubusercontent.com/81782228/125120315-26cc1000-e0a7-11eb-8825-145392bc64f2.png)